Tímea Babos: Playing style

-Babos has an aggressive style of play with a good mix of shots.
-During time she developed her game and now she is capable of throwing some nice variations with slices and drop-shots, as well as using her doubles skills to take the net often, trying to reach winners as much as possible.
-Her father taught her not to be aggressive player nor defensive but neutral one, where she can hit slice and drop shots sometimes.
-Because of her height and power, her biggest strength is her serve, which really helps when she is playing on faster courts like grass or indoor hard.
-She grew up playing on clay.
+Babos's playing style has been described as balanced, incorporating baseline play, slices, drop shots, and approaches to the net.
+Her father encouraged her to develop a neutral style rather than a primarily attacking or defensive one.
+Her serve has been noted as an important part of her game, particularly on faster surfaces such as grass and indoor hard courts.
+She grew up playing tennis on clay courts.

 Endorsements

 Tímea Babos has plenty of sponsors.
 She has taken part in the MOL Talent Support Programme since 2008, and then in 2011, she became a participant in the MOL professional sponsorship programme.
 She uses VCORE-98 Racquet by Yonex.
 In 2016, she signed Sponsorship Agreement with Fila, previously having endorsement deals with Adidas and K-Swiss, that did not last long.
 Among her other sponsors, there are Samsung, Swedish drink brand "Vitamin Well", Hungarian company Cardo and Finnish brand Ice Power.